 The overthrow of the junta in 1991 led to stability and relative freedom for Christians.
-The constitution protects freedom of religion, but the government restricts this freedom, fearing that religious groups could bring about a regime change.
-Churches other than Ethiopian Orthodox must register with the government.
+The constitution protects freedom of religion but the government restricts this freedom, fearing that religious groups could bring about a regime change, and demands that churches other than Ethiopian Orthodox register.

 Sources: BBC, Church in Chains Global Guide, Open Doors, Operation World, World Watch List